 How to know where to drop?

 You will soon realize that bus stops are not named or mentioned, so you need to ask the ticket collector to tell you when to drop!
 They are familiar with travelers and always remember it, just keep an eye on him/her.
 When they give you the signal of “next one you drop” ring the bell for the driver to know.

 The bell (we told you it was a folkloric experience!) looks like a doorbell.
 Locals usually give a heads up to the driver by ringing the bell 50 m before the bus stop, so he can slow down.
 Once you push the bell to notify of your stop, you will hear a buzzing ring and that would be enough.
 As a best practice, priority is given to passengers getting out of the bus, before new passengers come in.
 Same goes while waiting for the bus.
 The ticket collector will inform you if people are coming out, so be sure to wait for his signal.

 Is it safe?

 Let’s say it’s the Fast-and-Furious kind of safe.
-Yes, they drive like crazy and yes, the whole machine shakes, but 75% of Mauritians take those buses daily and still make it to work alive 🙂 Take it as a travel experience to test out your venturesome heart!
+Yes, they drive sometimes like crazy and yes, some of bus’ machinery shakes, but 75% of Mauritians take those buses daily and still make it to work alive 🙂 Take it as a travel experience to test out your venturesome heart!